John Beverly Pollard

 John Beverly Pollard (November 9, 1880 - October 2, 1960) was an American college football player and coach and surgeon in the Medical Corps of the United States Navy.

-Early years
+Early life

 Pollard was born on November 9, 1880, in Aylett, Virginia, to E. S. Pollard, Esq.

 University of Virginia

 Pollard was an All-Southern quarterback for the Virginia Cavaliers of the University of Virginia, and a member of the Virginia Glee Club.
 He also played on the baseball teams.
 At Virginia he was a member of Kappa Sigma fraternity.
 Pollard was known for his speed.
 He mentored the backup Oscar Randolph.
 He was once University Demonstrator of Anatomy.
 After university he became a captain and surgeon in the US Navy Medical Corps.

 Coaching career

 Pollard coached Virginia's baseball team in 1906.
 He served as a co-head football coach at Davidson College in Davidson, North Carolina from 1906 to 1907.